Seyud/Mediatek_Mali_GPU_Governor/docs/en/README.md

 ## Supported Devices 📱

-Supports most MediaTek processors with Mali GPU, including but not limited to:
+Supports most MediaTek processors with Mali GPU:
-- Dimensity series (e.g. D700/D800/D900/D1x00/D8x00/D9000, 0 ≤ x ≤ 2)
+- Dimensity series (e.g. D700/D800/D900/D1x00/D8x00/D9000, etc.) 0 ≤ x ≤ 2
-- Helio series
-- MT6xxx series

-The module will automatically detect the device model and apply the appropriate config.
-If your device is not in the supported list, the default config will be used.
+The module will automatically detect the device model and apply the appropriate configuration.
+If your device is not in the adaptation list, the module will use the default configuration.

 ## Acknowledgements 🙏

-- **Author**: WaliKa @CoolApk, rtools @CoolApk
+- **Authors**: WaliKa @CoolApk, rtools @CoolApk
 - **Special Thanks**: HamJin @CoolApk, asto18089 @CoolApk, helloklf @Github
-- **Testing Feedback**: All members of the internal test group
+- **Testing Feedback**: All members of the internal testing group
-- **Config Assistance**: Fiagelia @CoolApk, Wangjian @CoolApk
+- **Configuration Assistance**: Fiagelia @CoolApk, Wangjian @CoolApk

 ## Notes ⚠️

 - Modifying GPU frequency and voltage may affect device stability
-- Improper configuration may cause overheating or performance issues
+- Improper configuration may cause device performance or stability issues
-- It is recommended to back up the original config file for recovery
-- If you encounter problems, check the log files for troubleshooting
+- If problems occur, you can check the log files for troubleshooting

 ## WebUI Interface 🖥️

-This module provides a modern WebUI interface based on KernelSU API and designed in Miuix style, offering users an intuitive GPU governor management and monitoring experience.
-WebUI supports config hot-reload, real-time log viewing, visual editing of game list and frequency table, and all changes take effect immediately.
+This module provides a modern WebUI interface based on KernelSU API, designed in Miuix style, providing users with an intuitive GPU governor management and monitoring experience.
+WebUI supports configuration file hot-reload, real-time log viewing, visual editing of game lists and frequency tables, with all changes taking effect immediately.

 ### Features

 #### Core Features
-- **Real-time Status Monitoring**: View module running status, version info, and game mode status
+- **Real-time Status Monitoring**: View running status, current mode, and version information
-- **GPU Frequency Config**: View and edit current GPU frequency table, adjust frequency, voltage, and memory level
+- **GPU Frequency Configuration**: View and edit current GPU frequency table configuration, supporting adjustment of frequency, voltage, and memory levels
+- **Custom Configuration**: View and edit current custom configuration, supporting global configuration and mode configuration
-- **Game List Management**: View and edit configured game list, add/remove games
+- **Game List Management**: View and edit configured game list, supporting adding/removing games and selecting corresponding modes
-- **Log Viewing**: Real-time log viewing, select different log files and log levels
+- **Log Viewing**: Real-time viewing of module running logs, supporting selection of different log files and log levels

 #### UI Features
-- **Dark Mode Support**: Automatically adapts to system dark/light mode, can also be switched manually
+- **Dark Mode Support**: Automatically adapts to system dark/light mode, can also be manually switched
-- **Multi-language Support**: Supports Chinese and English UI, auto-detects system language
+- **Multi-language Support**: Supports Chinese and English interfaces, automatically detects system language settings
-- **Voltage Adjuster**: Supports rotary selector for voltage adjustment, long press for continuous adjustment (±625 units each time)
+- **Voltage Adjuster**: Supports using rotary selector for voltage adjustment, long press for continuous adjustment (±625 units each time)
-- **Real-time Update**: Checks game mode status every second and updates UI
+- **Real-time Updates**: Detects game mode status changes every second and updates the interface
-- **Toast Notification**: Operation feedback and status tips
+- **Toast Notifications**: Operation feedback and status tips

 ### UI Layout

-WebUI uses a multi-page layout, switching pages via the bottom navigation bar:
+WebUI uses a multi-page layout, switching pages through the bottom navigation bar:

-#### 📊 Status Page
-- Displays module running status and version info
-- Game mode switch control

-#### ⚙️ Config Page
-- GPU frequency table editing
-- Voltage and memory level adjustment
-- Game list management

-#### 📝 Log Page
-- Real-time log viewing
-- Log file selection (gpu_gov.log, initsvc.log)

-#### 🔧 Settings Page
-- Theme settings (dark/light/auto)
-- Language settings (Chinese/English/auto)
-- Log level settings
-- Other advanced options

 ## FAQ ❓

-### Basic Usage
+### Basic Usage Questions

 **Q: How to confirm the module is working properly?**
-A: Check the `/data/adb/gpu_governor/log/gpu_gov.log` log file for normal frequency adjustment records, or view module status and logs via the WebUI.
-When working properly, the log should contain GPU load and frequency adjustment records.
+A: Check the `/data/adb/gpu_governor/log/gpu_gov.log` log file, or view the running status and logs through the WebUI interface, confirming no frequent abnormal errors.

 **Q: How does game mode work?**
-A: When an app listed in `games.conf` is detected running in the foreground, game mode is automatically applied; in game mode, a more aggressive up-frequency strategy is used (load thresholds: 5/20/60/85), providing a better gaming experience under high load.
+A: When apps listed in `games.toml` are detected running in the foreground, game mode will be automatically applied; in game mode, the corresponding mode in the game list will be used.

-**Q: How to add a custom game to the list?**
+**Q: How to add custom games to the list?**
-A: Edit the `/data/adb/gpu_governor/game/games.conf` file and add the package name of the game, or add it via the WebUI game list page.
-The module will automatically scan installed games and generate the initial game list during installation.
+A: Edit the `/data/adb/gpu_governor/game/games.toml` file, add the game's package name.
+Or add through the game list page of the WebUI interface.
+The module will automatically scan installed games on the device and generate the initial game list during installation.

 **Q: How to adjust log level?**
-A: Three ways: 1) Use the interactive menu `./action.sh` to select log level; 2) Adjust via the WebUI settings page; 3) Edit `/data/adb/gpu_governor/log/log_level` directly.
-Changes take effect immediately, no need to restart the module.
+A: Three ways: 1) Use interactive menu `./action.sh` to select log level; 2) Adjust via WebUI settings page; 3) Directly edit `/data/adb/gpu_governor/log/log_level` file.
+Changes take effect immediately after adjustment, without restarting the module.

-**Q: How to use the WebUI?**
+**Q: How to use WebUI?**
-A: KernelSU/APatch users can click the module in the root manager and select "Open WebUI".
-Magisk users can install [KsuWebUI](https://github.com/5ec1cff/KsuWebUIStandalone) or [SSU](https://ssu.oom-wg.dev/base/install) to access the module's WebUI.
+A: KernelSU/APatch users can click this module in the root manager and select "Open WebUI".
+Magisk users can install [KsuWebUI](https://github.com/5ec1cff/KsuWebUIStandalone) or [SSU](https://ssu.oom-wg.dev/base/install) apps to access the module's WebUI.

-**Q: Do I need to restart the module after modifying config files and parameters?**
+**Q: Do I need to restart after modifying configuration files and parameters?**
-A: No. The module supports config hot-reload and multithreaded monitoring.
-All changes (frequency table, game list, log level, etc.) take effect in real time, no restart required.
+A: No. The module supports configuration file hot-reload and multithreaded monitoring.
+All changes (such as frequency table, game list, log level, etc.) can take effect in real time without restarting.